 provides a concise yet thorough descrition of the resource.</documentation>

-#1 Updated by Peter McCartney about 17 years ago
+#1 Updated by Peter McCartney over 17 years ago

 Im not sure i follow this - is this a revision of the eml-documentation

 elements that are going into appinfo? is there a typo in this or is part of it